 If you want to hit the road to reach Kochi, then you can either inquire at the KSRTC bus junction at Ernakulam or cross the bridges to Willingdon Island and avail of NH47A.

 Places of Interest

 Feast your eyes on the wonderful architecture in Fort Kochi and Mattancherry.
 A visit to these places should figure prominently in your itinerary.
-It is an eclectic blend of the Arab, British, Portuguese and Dutch legacy.
+It is an eclectic blend of the Arab, British, Portuguese, and Dutch legacy.
 To get a taste of the Portuguese architecture, you can head towards The Santa Cruz Basilica.
-This five hundred-year-old church survived the Dutch invasion.
-These followers of John Calvin, the traders of Holland were probably, enamored by the beautifully stained glass embellishments.
+This five-hundred-year-old church survived the Dutch invasion.
+These followers of John Calvin, the traders of Holland were probably, enamored by the beautiful stained glass embellishments.

 If you want to soak in the feel of the Maharajadom, trudge along to the Mattancherry Palace that is a treasure trove of royal memorabilia.

-The Jew Street, the Dutch Cemetery, and the Princess Street are some of other coveted tourist hot spots.
+Jew Street, the Dutch Cemetery, and Princess Street are some of the other coveted tourist hot spots.

 The Kanjiramattom mosque, St. George’s Forane Church in Edapally, The Bhagavathy Temple in Chottanikkara are some of the other frequented attractions.

 The history of freaks can troop to The Museum of Kerala History in Edapally.